Joint Doctoral Program in Cell and Molecular Biology

 The University

-More than 33,000 students and 1,900 faculty members make SDSU one of the largest of 23 institutions within the CSU system, which is itself the largest public university system in the U.S. SDSU is unique within the CSU system in offering a number of Joint-Ph.D. programs.
-SDSU is rated among the top 200 U.S. higher education institutions through its classification as “Research University – High Research Activity” by the Carnegie Foundation.
-SDSU was ranked the number one small research university in the nation, according to the faculty scholarly productivity index of Academic Analytics.
-SDSU is continually expanding its faculty and research endeavors in Cell and Molecular Biology.
-Current efforts include the interdisciplinary programs developed by the SDSU Heart Institute, the Center for Microbial Sciences and the Molecular Biology Institute.
+More than 33,000 students and 1,900 faculty members make SDSU one of the largest of 23 institutions within the CSU system, the most extensive public university system in the U.S. SDSU is unique within the CSU system in offering a number of Joint-Ph.D. programs.
+SDSU is rated among the top 200 U.S. higher education institutions by its “Research University – High Research Activity” classification by the Carnegie Foundation.
+According to the faculty scholarly productivity index of Academic Analytics, SDSU was ranked the number one small research university in the nation.
+SDSU continually expands its faculty and research endeavors in Cell and Molecular Biology.
+Current efforts include the interdisciplinary programs developed by the SDSU Heart Institute, the Center for Microbial Sciences, and the Molecular Biology Institute.
 The Ph.D. is offered jointly with UC San Diego, a prominent research university in the University of California system.
-Of 256 Biology programs, UC San Diego ranked number 2 and SDSU number 37 in funding
+Of 256 Biology programs, UC San Diego ranked number 2 and SDSU number 37 in funding.

 The Community

-San Diego is host to one of the major biomedical research communities in the U.S. with close interaction among UC San Diego, Salk Institute Scripps Institute of Oceanography, The Scripps Research Institute, the Sandford Burnham Prebys Medical Discovery Institute, and SDSU.
-These interactions extend to numerous other biomedical research institutes and biotechnology companies in San Diego county.
+San Diego is home to one of the foremost biomedical research communities in the U.S., with close interactions among UC San Diego, the Salk Institute, the Scripps Institute of Oceanography, The Scripps Research Institute, the Sandford Burnham Prebys Medical Discovery Institute, and SDSU.
+These interactions extend to numerous other biomedical research institutes and biotechnology companies in San Diego County.

 SDSU is located 12 miles east of downtown San Diego and the Pacific Ocean.
 UC San Diego is located in La Jolla near the coast.
 San Diego enjoys a reputation for easy living and a highly desirable climate.
-Major attractions include a variety of music and dance clubs, outdoor theme parks including the world-famous San Diego Zoo, theater, opera, popular and classical music concerts and a rich art scene.
+Attractions include music and dance clubs, outdoor theme parks, the world-famous San Diego Zoo, theater, opera, popular and classical music concerts, and a rich art scene.
 Spectator sports enthusiasts can enjoy both college and professional sports teams.
-The nearby ocean, mountains and deserts allow an unusually wide variety of year-round outdoor activities.
+The nearby ocean, mountains, and deserts allow various year-round outdoor activities.